oqolarte/oblong/content/project/alwayscarry.md

 For the time being, I can use the IG photo's ID to be embedded on the site.

+### Payment Gateway?

+It's only natural for an e-commerce site to have a payment method coded in it.
+However, right now, it has no integrated payment gateways like PayPal, Stripe, or others, in the site.

+Payment will be made in "less convenient" ways, by employing other known services like GCash, PayMaya, and the traditional Bank Transfer.
+In my opinion, these methods, particularly the first two, will reach more people since neither need debit nor credit card to make transactions, only a phone that's connected to a GCash account.

+Google Forms is also used for the customers to fill up when placing their orders.

+For now, this will have to do.

 ### Hosting: GitHub + Netlify

 The source files are on [our GitHub](https://github.com/arawseekers).
 The HTML files are then deployed to [Netlify](https://netlify.com), another hosting platform.